 A Word Of Caution

 Trying to be too clever can actually backfire by obscuring the benefits of what you are offering and muddling your message.
-Your goal should be to allow your potential customer to learn what you are selling, who you are selling to, and what benefits your product can offer them in as little as five seconds.
+Your goal should be to allow your potential customers to learn what you are selling, who you are selling to, and what benefits your product can offer them in as little as five seconds.

 Remember that your value proposition is probably the first part (and perhaps the only part) of your website that a visit reads, so you want it to answer your prospect’s main questions as quickly as you can.